Manage Locations

 Callout of the Duplicate option in the drop-down menu to the right of a location in the table

-3. In the new location, complete all required fields.
+3. In the new location, complete all required fields according to the Create a Location steps.

 Disable a Location